 If melanoma returns

-In the vast majority of cases, early melanoma will not come back (recur) after treatment.
-The risk of the melanoma coming back after treatment is higher for people with regional melanoma.
-Recurrence can occur at the site where the melanoma was removed (locally); in the lymph nodes; or further away in other body sites, like the lung, brain or liver.
+For most people, early melanoma will not come back (recur) after treatment.
+The risk of the melanoma returning is higher for people with regional melanoma.
+Recurrence can occur at the site where the melanoma was removed (locally); in the lymph nodes; or further away in other body sites, such as the lung, liver or brain.

 If the cancer returns, your doctor will discuss the treatment options with you.
 These will depend on where the cancer has recurred, as well as the stage and grade of the cancer.
 You may be offered immunotherapy, targeted therapy or the option to join a clinical trial.